Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 6. Figma — Best for Collaborative UI/UX and Marketing Design

 In 2026, Figma has expanded into slides (FigJam Slides) and added AI-powered design tools that genuinely speed up repetitive tasks.
-If your marketing team works closely with a product or dev team, Figma is essentially the universal language everyone already speaks.
+If your marketing team works closely with a product or dev team, Figma is essentially the language everyone already speaks.

 Key Features:

-- Component and variant systems for design consistency
+- Component and variant systems for consistency

 - Auto Layout for responsive design frames